-H. PUBLIC COMMENTS
+H. PUBLIC COMMENTS H.1.

-H.1.

 Please provide copy of all comments received by the public, Resident Advisory Board, and tenant associations.

-Please see Attachment A for a copy of the comments.
+These will be provided as received.
 Please attach a narrative describing the MTW agency's analysis of the comments and any decisions made based on these comments.

-Please see Attachment B for a copy of the agency's analysis of the comments and any decisions made based on the comments.

-If applicable, was an additional public hearing held for an Agency-Specific Waiver and/or Safe Harbor waiver? \boxtimes Yes \square No

-If yes, please attach the comments received along with the MTW agency's description of how comments were considered.
+These will be provided as available.
+If applicable, was an additional public hearing held for an Agency-Specific Waiver and/or Safe Harbor waiver?
+Yes No If yes, please attach the comments received along with the MTW agency's description of how comments were considered.
+These will be attached as appropriate.

-Please see Attachment C for a copy of the comments along with the agency's description of how the comments were considered.